Kelsey Merritt Gives Fans A Good Look At Her Toned Bod In A White Bikini

 In a double-update, Kelsey showed off her toned body.
 She was spotted rocking a white bikini with floral accents throughout.
 The first photo showed her posing for a selfie with her left hand on her head.
 She gave a full pout while wearing lipstick, but she didn’t appear to be wearing much makeup otherwise.
 She wore a thin necklace.

 The second shot was all about her toned bod, as she cropped out her face.
-So all of the focus was on her midriff, as she leaned back and spread her legs a little.
+All of the focus was on her midriff, as she leaned back and spread her legs a little.

 Merritt tagged a hotel in the captions, revealing that she’s enjoying her stay at the Villa Manzu Amazes.
 It’s a high-end resort, and features eight suites in the 30,000-square-feet estate, which sits on a private five acres.